pymedphys/pymedphys/docs/developer/file-structure.rst

 it pays to get very familiar with automated testing and the code within these directories.

-For the most part, the many ``__init__.py`` files just tell Python to treat directories containing the files as *packages*.
+For the most part, the many *__init__.py* files just tell Python to treat directories containing the files as *packages*.
 They form part of how PyMedPhys' code is brought together as installable packages.

 Python files within the source code should have descriptive names indicating the functions of the code within them.
-For example, ``gammafilter.py`` in level 1 of the `pymedphys_analysis` ``gamma`` module is so-named because it contains code that calculates gamma pass-rates using a simple pass-fail filtration algorithm.
+For example, ``gammafilter.py`` in level 1 of the ``gamma`` module in `pymedphys_analysis` is so-named because it contains code that calculates gamma pass-rates using a simple pass-fail filtration algorithm.
 However, in order to illustrate how levelling works in PyMedPhys, the files in the above diagram have been named according to their level and module like so:

 ``<first-letter-of-module><level number><letter-to-differentiate-files-in-the-same-module-and-level>``